List of The Thundermans characters: Barb Thunderman

 Barbara "Barb" Thunderman (Rosa Blasi) is the wife to Hank and mother to Phoebe, Max, Nora, Billy, and Chloe.
 Her superhero alias is Electress.
 Barb's superpower is controlling electricity and lightning.
 Unlike her husband, she is completely okay with leaving her superheroine life behind.
 Barb does, however, agree with Hank that Max is going through a supervillain phase that needs to end quickly.
 Barb's maiden name is McBooger.

 Chloe Thunderman

 Chloe Thunderman (Maya Le Clark) is the youngest Thunderman child and baby sister to Phoebe, Max, Nora, and Billy.
 Her superhero alias is Thunder Baby.
 Barb gives birth to her in "A Hero Is Born".
 Chloe's babyhood superpower is making bubbles, and her permanent superpower is teleportation.
 In the third season, she is a recurring character, but is promoted to a main character in the fourth season.

-Kombucha Dreamweaver

-Kombucha Moonbean "Booch" Dreamweaver (Kinley Cunningham) is one of Chloe's friends that she meets in Secret Shores, serving as a main character in The Thundermans: Undercover.
-She is a spiritualistic hippie that lives in a beach yurt with her family.
-She has been best friends with Jinx for a while before meeting Chloe.

-Jinx

-Jinx (Nathan Broxton) is one of Chloe's friends that she meets in Secret Shores, serving as a main character in The Thundermans: Undercover.
-He is accident-prone and a quick-learner of different technologies.
-He has been best friends with Kombucha for a while before meeting Chloe.
+In Clash of the Thundermans, Chloe develops enerkinesis.